 Being raped or sexually assaulted is an extremely distressing experience.
 Everyone reacts differently, and your feelings tend to change over time, or even day-to-day.

-You are likely to go through a range of emotions, such as fear, anger, anxiety, shock and guilt.
-But what's important to remember is that if you've been the victim of a sexual assault or rape, it was not your fault.
+What's important to remember is that if you've been the victim of a sexual assault or rape, it was not your fault.

 You may feel that you need some help getting over what has happened, even if it is just someone to talk to.